How To Set Up Calendly Tracking In Google Analytics using GTM

 Track Calendly Using GTM

-Instead of explaining the complexities of tracking Calendly (which is embedded in an iframe), we’ve made it easy for you to set up Calendly tracking in Google Analytics (both UA & GA4) by developing an easy-to-use Google Tag Manager Recipe.
+Instead of explaining the complexities of tracking Calendly (which is embedded in an iframe), we’ve made it easy for you to set up Calendly tracking in Google Analytics 4 by developing an easy-to-use Google Tag Manager Recipe.

 Preparation:

 Make sure Google Tag Manager (GTM) is properly installed on your website and Google Analytics is added to GTM.
-Since Universal Analytics will stop working in July 2023, we recommend using Google Analytics 4 so all of the screenshots will be from GA4.
+All of the screenshots below are from Google Analytics 4.

 We also recommend becoming familiar with how to import GTM recipes by reviewing our guide.